The 2022 budget also introduced legislation to increase regular OAS payments for pensioners 75 and over by 10% on an ongoing basis as of July 2022.

-The Canadian Old Age Security Pension is available to Canadian citizens or legal residents age 65 or older, who have lived in Canada for at least 10 years after age 18.
+The Canadian Old Age Security Pension is available to Canadian citizens or legal residents age 65 or older, who have lived in Canada for at least 10 years after age 18 until the month before they start receiving their OAS.
 If you spent time outside Canada working for a Canadian employer, this may still count toward your time lived in Canada.
-For Canadian seniors living outside Canada, the OAS is still available for those who were Canadian citizens or legal residents at the time they left the country, as long as they lived at least 20 years in Canada after age 18.
-If you have lived in Canada for 40 years after age 18, you should be eligible to receive the maximum pension.

 Service Canada also provides the ability for recipients of OAS or CPP benefits to view and update their personal information online.